Shrimant Patil

 Shrimant Balasaheb Patil is an Indian politician.
 He was elected to the Karnataka Legislative Assembly from Kagwad in the 2018 Karnataka Legislative Assembly election as a member of the Indian National Congress.
 He was one among the 17 Congress and JD(S) legislators who withdrew their support to the H.D.Kumaraswamy government in 2019.
 He was disqualified from his position as legislator and later joined the Bharatiya Janata Party.
 He won reelection from Kagwad and was inducted into the ministry of B. S. Yediyurappa in 2020.
 However, he was not included into the Council of ministers when Basavaraj Bommai became Chief minister.

 Education

-He completed SSLC (10th Standard) from Shri Siddeshwara High School, Mole which is affiliated to Karnataka Secondary Education Examination Board, Bangalore in 1970.
-Later he did B.Sc graduation from College of Agriculture, Kolhapur (affiliated to Mahatma Phule Krishi Vidyapeeth, Rahuri) in 1974.
+He completed SSLC (10th Standard) from Shri Siddeshwara High School, Mole which is affiliated with Karnataka Secondary Education Examination Board, Bangalore in 1970.
+Later he did B.Sc graduation from College of Agriculture, Kolhapur (affiliated with Mahatma Phule Krishi Vidyapeeth, Rahuri) in 1974.